Areas of Specialty

 Ideas about rural society and land reform in the U.S. and overseas, c.
 1750-1960

 Christopher Clark grew up in the London area, studied at the University of Warwick, and obtained his PhD in History at Harvard.
 He taught at the University of York for eighteen years, and was Professor of North American History at the University of Warwick for another seven years before moving to UConn in 2005.
 He has held visiting fellowships at Selwyn College, Cambridge; the National Museum of American History, Smithsonian Institution; St. Catherine’s College, Oxford; and the UConn Humanities Institute.
+He retired from UConn in 2022.

 HIST 5543 “Social Change in 19th Century America” (Graduate seminar)